 Supplemental pay is additional pay for assuming temporary new duties/responsibilities in a higher career stage.
 Supplemental pay can be provided to an employee who is assigned different or additional duties and responsibilities on an interim basis for a limited period of time (i.e. assignment to a special project, reassignment during organizational changes, filling a vacant position, extended leave of another employee, etc.).

-The amount of the adjustment will be determined by the executive director of Human Resources or the vice president for Finance and Administration in consultation with the supervisor and the vice president or dean of the division.
+The amount of the adjustment will be determined by the executive director of budgets and compensation or the vice president for Finance and Administration in consultation with the supervisor and the vice president or dean of the division.
 The adjustment will be based on the market reference range of the interim position, the responsibilities to be assumed by the employee, and the level of additional effort required.
 Once an employee is relieved of the additional responsibilities, the pay is returned to the original level (plus any annual salary increases the employee would have received).
 The job description of the higher-level position is used to specifically identify additional responsibilities.

 Annual Salary Increases